 Don’t know the difference between TMD and TMJ?
 These terms are used frequently in dentistry, but you’re not alone if you aren’t quite sure what they stand for—especially since many people use the terms interchangeably.
 However, TMJ refers to your temporomandibular joint, while TMD refers to a problem with that joint, or temporomandibular disorder.

-The TMJ connects your jaw to your temporal bone.
+The TMJ is the joint on either side of your mouth that connects your jaw to your skull.
 When you open and close your mouth, chew, or talk, you are using your TMJ.
-If you are having problems with the TMJ and surrounding muscles, it is said you suffer from TMD.
-Visit us today in Cincinnati, also serving Blue Ash and Montgomery, to cure headaches caused by TMD.
+If you are having problems with the TMJ and surrounding muscles, you suffer from TMD—a disorder or dysfunction of the TMJ.

 Get TMD/TMJ Treatment in Cincinnati Today!